Categories

 How many subscribers do you need to make money on YouTube?

-Is it harder to make money on YouTube now?
+How long does it take to make money on YouTube?

 Do YouTube Shorts pay well?